The Most Livable Cities in China – Index

-Enjoying a year-round warm climate, relatively clean air and water, being surrounded with coastline, high-class hotels and not far from the mountains and rainforests of the inner parts of the island, Sanya is paradise for those who enjoy the outdoors and are looking for an escape from big city life.
+Enjoying a year-round warm climate, relatively clean air and water, being surrounded by coastline, high-class hotels, and not far from the mountains and rainforests of the inner parts of the island, Sanya is a paradise for those who enjoy the outdoors and are looking for an escape from big city life.

 - Province: Hainan

 - GDP per capita: CNY 41,955 (USD 6,380)

 - Great for: Those who want one foot in the beach and the other in the city